- Visit our zoos

 Did you know Australia has one of the worst extinction rates in the world?
 Do you know who your local species are and who needs saving?

 We are inviting schools to take the Love Your Locals Challenge and partner with us to fight extinction.
+By sharing your efforts with us, you can be in the running for a unique, behind-the-scenes visit to meet these precious animals!
+Please call (03) 5957 2818 to register your school (no charge involved).

 Suitable for a single class, year level or entire school, your students will have the opportunity to: